zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Supports evaluation of the requests in a web form by regional managers

-      - Routes of rejected requests back to the initiator (store manager) for rework in a web form
+      - Routes rejected requests back to the initiator (store manager) for rework in a web form

       - Transforms approved requests into orders and inserts them into